-Breast pain (mastalgia) is a common complaint among women.
-You might describe your breast pain as chronic tenderness, sharp burning or tightness in your breast tissue.
+Breast pain (mastalgia) — a common complaint among women — can include breast tenderness, sharp burning pain or tightness in your breast tissue.
 The pain may be constant or it may occur only occasionally.

-Most times, breast pain signals a noncancerous (benign) breast condition and rarely signifies breast cancer.
-Still, unexplained breast pain that doesn't go away after your next menstrual cycle or that persists after menopause needs to be evaluated by your doctor.
+Most times, breast pain signals a noncancerous (benign) breast condition and rarely indicates breast cancer.
+Still, unexplained breast pain that doesn't go away after one or two menstrual cycles or that persists after menopause and occurs in one specific area of your breast needs to be evaluated by your doctor.

 Most cases of breast pain are classified as either cyclic or noncyclic.
 Each type of breast pain has distinct characteristics.

 When to see a doctor

 Although breast cancer risk is low in women whose main symptom is breast pain, if your doctor recommends an evaluation, it's important to follow through.

 Sometimes, it's not possible to identify the exact cause of breast pain.
 Contributing factors may include one or more of the following: